develop-me/bootcamp--week-01-02--html-and-css/slides/web-theory/03_devtools/PITCHME.md

 ---

-## DevTools are your Best Friend
+## Your Best Friend

-- Mandatory for debugging HTML & CSS |
-- Edit source code |
+- Debug & edit your code |
 - Live feedback |
 - Emulate different devices and constraints |
-- Quick metrics on accessibility, SEO etc
+- Quick metrics on accessibility, SEO etc |

 ---

-## Let's inspect some code
+## Debugging

+- Chrome & Firefox - CMD + Option + I
+- Elements tab and Inspector to debug your HTML and styling
+- Box Model, Grid + other useful tools
+- Toolbar for device testing

+---

+## Testing

+- Audits tab for key metrics
+- Add constraints in Network tab
+- Device toolbar for device testing